pinot-contrib/pinot-docs/basics/getting-started/public-cloud-examples/azure-quickstart.md

 ---
-description: This quick start guide helps you get started running Pinot on Microsoft Azure.
+description: This quickstart guide helps you get started running Pinot on Microsoft Azure.
 ---

 # Running on Azure

-In this quick start guide you will set up a Kubernetes Cluster on [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/)
+In this quickstart guide, you will set up a Kubernetes Cluster on [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/)

 ## 1. Tooling Installation